-000 EOA's 'Experts Panel' commenced a series of webinars on key employee share ownership topics, both administrative and legal.
-Commencing in April, the webinars continue on a monthly basis.
-The first webinar was hosted by Marc Bosotti of PwC on the topic an 'Overview of the different types of employee equity arrangements'.
-A recording of each webinar is made available to the public on EOA's 'Webinars' web-page.
+EOA's 'Experts Panel' continued a series of webinars on key employee share ownership topics, both administrative and legal that began in April 2021.
+The webinars continue on a monthly basis and cover a diverse range of topics.
+A recording of each webinar is made available to the public on EOA's 'Webinars' web-